danielscholl/gitops-sample-stamp/README.md

 __Test__

 Whenever a pull request or merge to main is submitted the Test action is run.
 This action performs an end to end integration testing using a KinD cluster as part of the pipeline.
 The validation step will ensure that the kustomizations are reconciled successfully.

-> The tenant solutions are not applied by the integration test and skipped.